 Upstate Artists:

-In 2011 we launched our Upstate Artists Residency award.
+In 2011 we launch our Upstate Artists Residency award.
 Artists residing in any of the communities in Upstate New York will be eligible for a fuly funded residency with a $400-$750 stipend.
 One award will be given per month.
 Regular deadlines and application instructions apply.
 Please simply indicate 'Upstate Artist' in the award box of application.

 This award is made possible, in part, by a grant from NYSCA